 You don’t want to see your 401(k), IRA and Roth IRA investments go down.
 You don’t have another 10 to 20 years to see them recovered from market downturn.
 You might not have enough time to make up those losses.
 You will need these money to generate your retirement income.

-If you want to protect your retirement savings from economic recession and market downturns, you need to spread the risk.
-You need to diversify your portfolios.
+If you want to protect your retirement savings from market downturns, you need to spread the risk and diversify your portfolio.
 The idea is that not everything in your investment portfolio goes up and down by the same amount at the same time.
 Don’t put all your eggs in one basket.

 You might already know that investment portfolios are traditionally organized by age, your goals & risk tolerance.
 The sooner you think you’ll need the money, the less risk you should take.
 Why?
 You have no time to recover the setbacks.
 Simply put, If you portfolio suffered 50 percent loss, you will need to recover 100 percent to make it even.
 It will be hard to bounce back from significant financial losses.